-Due to the radiopharmaceutical's radioactivity, both men and women who are treated with it must not conceive a child for four months afterwards.
+Both men and women who undergo this treatment must not conceive a child for 4 months afterwards.

 Travelling

 You may use public transport on your way home if the trip takes less than one hour in each vehicle.
 You should limit your travel time in public vehicles to about two hours for each trip during the first week.